-You may request an in-service withdrawal from your Participant or Rollover Contribution Account as described below.
-Your Company Matching and Profit Sharing Contribution Accounts are not accessible for withdrawal while you are employed by the Company.
+You may request an in-service withdrawal from your Participant or Rollover Contribution Account and/or your Company Profit Sharing Contribution Account as described below.
+Your Company Matching Contribution Account is not accessible for withdrawal while you are employed by the Company.
 However, serious income tax consequences may result if you take a withdrawal from your Account while employed by the Company.
 Please consult with your tax advisor before you request any withdrawal from your Account.